angular/angular/aio/content/guide/http.md

   region="searchHeroes" linenums="false">
 </code-example>

-If there is a search term, the code constructs an options object with an HTML URL encoded search parameter.
+If there is a search term, the code constructs an options object with an HTML URL-encoded search parameter.
 If the term were "foo", the GET request URL would be `api/heroes/?name=foo`.

 The `HttpParms` are immutable so you'll have to use the `set()` method to update the options.